chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/sedimentation-1-particle/sedimentation-1-particle.rst

 	    end
 	end

 Here we define the 5 ``no slip`` boundary for all the box walls and let the boundary with ``id=3`` free to represent the top of the box.
-We refer the reader to the `boundary conditions <../../../parameters.rst>`_. section on how those boundaries are defined.
+We refer the reader to the :doc:`../../../parameters/cfd/boundary_conditions_cfd` section on how those boundaries are defined.

 .. note::
 	The boundary id of dealii rectangular mesh are numbered as such:  :math:`x_{min}=0`, :math:`x_{max}=1`, :math:`y_{min}=2`, :math:`y_{max}=3`, :math:`z_{min}=4`, :math:`z_{max}=5`.